Fiserv/banking-hub/docs/resources/DPoP Guidelines.md

 |For Form Params|sample-formparam: value-can-be-any-string|`EFXFormParam: {"OrganizationId":"DemoOrgId", "TrnId":"3dab21d2-2ab7"}`|

 ## Step 4 - Create DPoP Generator Library on Consumer Side
-4.1    Use the below JAVA code (DPoPGenerator.java) to create the library or use below code as a reference in consumer existing code<br>
+4.1. &emsp; Use the below JAVA code (DPoPGenerator.java) to create the library or use below code as a reference in consumer existing code<br>
-4.2    Update the following details in the JAVA code (DPoPGenerator.java)<br>
+4.2. &emsp; Update the following details in the JAVA code (DPoPGenerator.java)<br>
-  &nbsp;&nbsp;&nbsp;&nbsp;4.2.1 &rarr; Replace with your private/public key pair (String privateKey, String publicKey)<br>
+  &nbsp;&nbsp;&nbsp;&nbsp;4.2.1. &nbsp; Replace with your private/public key pair (String privateKey, String publicKey)<br>
-  &nbsp;&nbsp;&nbsp;&nbsp;4.2.2 &rarr; Replace with your HTTP method (GET, POST and so on) and URL (String URL, String httpMethod)<br>
+  &nbsp;&nbsp;&nbsp;&nbsp;4.2.2. &nbsp; Replace with your HTTP method (GET, POST and so on) and URL (String URL, String httpMethod)<br>
-  &nbsp;&nbsp;&nbsp;&nbsp;4.2.3 &rarr; Enable one or more of the following functions based on the selection in the step 3.2 and replace with actual values<br>
+  &nbsp;&nbsp;&nbsp;&nbsp;4.2.3. &nbsp; Enable one or more of the following functions based on the selection in the step 3.2 and replace with actual values<br>

     •	noPayloadGenerateDPoP